Code-Institute-Submissions/buzzing-strings/README.md

 #### All Guitars

 This section is only available to existing users.
 It displays a list of different type of guitars (classical, electric and bass) and also provides detailed guitar description.

+#### User list

-If there are no guitars to display, the user can use a link provided which will redirect to **Add Guitar** page.
+Once the user is logged in, a new guitar can be added to an existing list of guitars.
+If there are no guitars to display, the user can use a button **Add +**, which redirects to **Add Guitar** page.
+New registered user will be also able to use this option and create a new list.
-The user would also have an opportunity to update already existing content, using **Edit** button (redirects to edit guitar form), and be able to remove it completely by using
+All added guitars will appear on **My List** and **All Guitars** page.
+The user has an opportunity to update existing content by using
+**Edit** button (redirects to edit guitar form where all changes can be saved), and remove it completely by using **Delete** button
-**Delete** button (this action cannot be reversed, once used it deletes the content and redirects to All Guitars page).
+(this action cannot be reversed).
+The deleted guitars also will disappear from **All Guitars** page.

 #### Add Guitar